-The benefits of public private partnerships can only be fully realized on a broad scale when there is a strong client base and project flow, and sufficient number and quality of market participants to bid on those projects.
-Market participants must have collectively not only the technical skill and financial resources to competitively bid on projects, but must be able to identify innovative and creative solutions.
-British Columbia is realizing the benefits of market development in the public private partnership arena; however, continued growth and development will be necessary to ensure a vibrant, competitive long term market to address infrastructure requirements across the province.
+The benefits of PPPs can only be fully realized on a broad scale when there is a strong client base and project flow, and sufficient number and quality of market participants to bid on those projects.
+Market participants must have the technical skill and financial resources to competitively bid on projects, but must be able to identify innovative and creative solutions.
+British Columbia is realizing the benefits of a robust market in PPPs; however, continued growth and development will be necessary to ensure a vibrant, competitive long term market to address infrastructure requirements across the province.

-One of Partnerships BC's broad objectives is to create a world class centre of expertise for public private partnerships in British Columbia.
-The company endeavours to ensure that best practices are identified and transferred from one project to the next, and that British Columbia becomes recognized as an attractive market for public private partnerships.
-Partnerships BC continually refines internal processes to develop best practices from its experience base, and then shares that knowledge and experience with clients to increase awareness of new best practices as they emerge.
+One of Partnerships BC's broad objectives is to create a world class centre of expertise for PPPs in British Columbia.
+The Company endeavours to ensure that best practices are identified and transferred from one project to the next, and that British Columbia is recognized as an attractive market for PPPs.
+Partnerships BC continually refines internal processes to develop best practices from its experience base, which is shared with clients to increase awareness of new best practices as they emerge.

-The company will focus on the following strategies to achieve its goal:
+The Company will focus on the following strategies to achieve its goal: